Volume 16, Number 1, 2015 Abstracts

 Results are quite innovative in the area of finance: brain mapping associated with such decisions differs between these two groups, and also when buying, selling, or holding decisions were made.
 These results clearly demonstrate that people may use different reasoning strategies to make financial decisions depending on their trading experience.

-Behavioral Economics and Finance: A Radical Reformulation
+Subjective Probability in Behavioral Economics and Finance: A Radical Reformulation

 H. Joel Jeffrey - Northern Illinois University